-What is toy rotation?
+What is Toy Rotation?

-Toy rotation is keeping only a few toys out for children to play with and enjoy for a certain amount of time, and then rotating some toys out when you rotate other toys out.
-You are minimizing the number of toys your child has access to at any given time.
+Toy rotation is keeping only a few toys out for children to play with and enjoy for a certain amount of time, And then rotating some toys out, when you rotate other toys out.
+You are minimizing the number of toys your child has access to.

 Here’s what you’ll need:

-· Toy storage shelf, this is what we have.
+- Toy storage shelf – this is what we have

-· Empty closet, shelf, or corner of the basement
+- Empty closet, shelf, or corner of the basement

-· Labeling supplies
+- Labeling supplies